Creedsama/creedsama.github.com/index.md

 Hey there,

 This is my failed attempt at keeping a technology blog(the title says it all).
+This blog here is my attempt at writing about technology, even though I don't know much--I'll use it as an excuse to learn stuff and write about it(I love to write).
+Hopefully, I'll keep updating it more frequently than my other blog(that one is me bitching about stuff).
-## Posts
+## Latest Posts

-This blog contains sample posts which help stage pages and blog data.
-When you don't need the samples anymore just delete the `_posts/core-samples` folder.

-    $ rm -rf _posts/core-samples

-Here's a sample "posts list".

 <ul class="posts">
   {% for post in site.posts %}